human-conditions/yodrew.github.io-original/_pages/about/services.md

 - how to organize a retreat with a supporter
 - how to deal with specific issues you have personal and about retreating itself

 My responses will be based on my experience.
-Over the past ten years, I have:
+Over the past 13 years, I have:

-- done 25 retreats from 2-6 days long
+- done 27 retreats from 2-7 days long
-- facilitated 25 retreats for others
+- facilitated 30 retreats for others
-- designed and built or upgraded 21 working darkrooms, operating three of them, consulting remotely on three more, all in three climates on four continents
+- designed and built or upgraded 28 working darkrooms, operating three of them, consulting remotely on three more, all in five climates on four continents
-- written 150,000 words about darkroom retreating for web, email, and print
+- written 200,000 words about darkroom retreating for web, email, and print
 - given 14 public talks

-#### design-build
+#### design

-Have me design and build your darkroom in an existing building or from scratch.
+Have me design your darkroom from scratch or in an existing building

-(&euro;15/hr + materials, travel, and shelter)
+($25/hr + materials, travel, and shelter)

+See my [hygienic house](/plan) for my latest thinking.